 Signs

 Oily coatings caused by incomplete oil removal.
-Oil seeps through worn valve guides or piston rings into the combustion chamber.
-This causes starting difficulties, misfiring and engine instability.
+Oil leaks through worn valve guides or piston rings into the combustion chamber.
+This causes difficulty starting, misfiring and engine instability.

 Recommendations